Dental Implants in Hamilton

 Most healthy adults with sufficient jawbone are candidates.
 If bone loss is a concern, bone grafting can rebuild the area before implant placement.
 Book a consultation and we'll review your 3D scan and medical history before recommending a plan.

-A single implant including the crown typically runs $4,000 to $6,000 in Ontario.
 Cost depends on the number of implants and whether grafting is needed.
-We provide a clear written estimate after your consultation and offer Beautifi financing with 0% options on qualifying treatments.
+After your consultation we share a clear written estimate so you know exactly what to expect before anything begins.
+We provide direct insurance billing if applicable, and 0% financing for qualifying patients is available for any out-of-pocket portion.
 CDCP does not typically cover implants, but private insurance plans often cover part of the crown.